bkielbasa/developer20/content/post/refactoring-for-better-testability/index.md

 }
 {{< / highlight >}}

 At this point, the test passes and the application can still run!
 You test almost nothing but the test will be improved later.
-Before that, there's one thing missing in the main() function - there's no other way of closing the application than just killing it.
-You need a [graceful shutdown](https://developer20.com/golang-tips-and-trics-iii/).
+Before that, there's one thing missing in the main() function - there's no other way of closing the application than just killing it. we need a [graceful shutdown](https://developer20.com/golang-tips-and-trics-iii/).

 {{< highlight golang >}}
 func main() {